the-events-calendar/the-events-calendar/readme.txt

 == Description ==

 The Events Calendar Pro plugin enables you to rapidly create and manage events using the post editor.
 Features include Google Maps integration as well as default templates such as a calendar grid and event list for streamlined one click installation.
 Requires WordPress 3.0 and PHP 5.2.
+For a detailed FAQ related to Events Calendar Pro, visit http://shaneandpeter.com/events-calendar-pro-frequently-asked-questions/.

 = Events Calendar Pro =

 * Manage event details in the Events post type
-* Upcoming Events Widget
+* Upcoming Events widget
 * Provides full template to complement the 2010 theme out of the box (month and list view)
 * Extensive template tags for customization
-* MU Compatible
+* MU compatible
-* Google Maps Integration
+* Google Maps integration
 * Calendar Month view with tooltips
-* Includes support for venue, cost, address, start and end time, google maps link
+* Includes support for venue, cost, address, start and end time, Google Maps link
+* Default event settings
+* Saved venue & organizer data
+* Events Tickets Pro compatible
 * Support for international addresses, time and languages:
 ** Czech
 ** Danish
+** German
 ** Spanish
 ** French
 ** Italian